BestFHALender.com is focused on bringing the most useful and relevant information about FHA loans in understandable terms.

 Is “financial hardship relief” available?
 Yes.
 In the event a borrower runs into financial difficulty that would make it hard for him/her to make the required monthly payments, FHA loan servicers can provide relief to that borrower.
 Relief could be by way of a loan modification whereby the interest rate is lowered, the payback period is extended, or a portion of the loan balance is deferred at no interest; or a temporary forbearance.

-BestFHALender.com is a one-stop shop offering useful information about FHA loans and enabling customers to shop for multiple lenders.
-This site is operated by Ventana Loan Services LLC, which provides a range of residential mortgage loan products.
+BestFHALender.com is a one-stop shop offering useful information about FHA loans.
+This site is operated by Starboard Financial, which provides a range of residential mortgage loan products.
 This full service mortgage company is focused on providing an opportunity to well-meaning borrowers to achieve home ownership at competitive costs.

 It cannot be emphasized enough that FHA loan programs are known for their flexibility as homeowners can choose an FHA loan program that would fit their lifestyle, needs, and wishes.